 - Timely issue resolution and escalation of issues

 This is not an exhaustive list of tasks, and responsibilities may change in line with the team and business needs.

 The successful candidate will display the following attributes:

-- Candidates should be qualified or part qualified with a relevant accountancy qualification or have relevant degree or equivalent experience.
+- Candidates should be part-qualified or qualified with a relevant accountancy qualification or have relevant degree or equivalent experience

 - Candidates should have strong written communication and editorial skills

 - Analytical thinker, meticulous work style and ability to troubleshoot and solve problems

 - Willingness to take initiative to develop and improve processes